Adellama75/Adellama75.github.io/_posts/2025-7-4-Favourite-Articles.md

 title: Canonical Articles
 ---

 Takes I think are reasonable and informative, that more people should know about.
-Whether you find the same thing or not, of course, depends on your intellectual starting point!
+Whether you find the same thing or not depends on your intellectual starting point!

 ### **Empirical**
 - [The world is awful.
 The world is much better.
 The world can be much better.](https://ourworldindata.org/much-better-awful-can-be-better) – Our World in Data